When Does "Richard II" (1595) Take Place?

 1398 AD - 1400 AD

-We know this because act 1 scene 1 depicts an audience with the real-world English King Richard II in which a decision must be made in a dispute between the real-world Duke Henry Bolingbroke (later English King Henry IV) and the real-world Duke Thomas de Mowbray.
+We know this because act one scene one depicts an audience with the real-world English King Richard II (1367-1400) in which a decision must be made in a dispute between the real-world Duke Henry Bolingbroke (later English King Henry IV) and the real-world Duke Thomas de Mowbray.
 This event really happened sometime in January of 1398 AD.
 A trial-by-combat is decreed to solve it.

-The characters reconvene for this contest in act 1 scene 3 and this occurred in the real world on September 16th of the same year.
+The characters reconvene for this contest in act one scene three and this occurred in the real world on September 16th, 1398 AD.
+So we've reached September of 1398 AD.

-In act 2 scene 1, the real-world Duke John of Gaunt dies.
-This happened in the real world on February 3rd of the next year.
-So the audience has been brought to 1399 AD
+In act two scene one, the real-world Duke John of Gaunt dies.
+This happened in the real world on February 3rd, 1399 AD.
+So the audience has been brought to February of 1399 AD.

-Finally, at the end of the show in act 5 scene 6, the real-world English King Henry IV (previously Duke Bolingbroke) speaks about defeating the rebellion historians now call the Epiphany Rising, which occurred roughly from the 4th to 16th of January 1400 AD.
+Finally, at the end of the show in act five scene six, the real-world English King Henry IV (previously Duke Bolingbroke) (1367-1413) speaks about defeating the rebellion historians now call the Epiphany Rising, which occurred roughly from January 4th, 1400 AD to January 16th, 1400 AD.
+So it ends in January of 1400 AD.

-It is the chronological first play in the Henriad universe, one of Shakespeare's only two timelines.
+It is the chronological first play in the Henriad universe (one of Shakespeare's only two series) and can be read at its timeline point.